jsanzolac/scala/README.md

 ## 1 - Random Scripts
 Code snippets to test some scala functionalities while doing courses or exploring topics.
-Thise scripts are developed in a Databricks environment, so do not expect the traditional structure of a scala project.
+These scripts are developed in a Databricks environment, so do not expect the traditional structure of a scala project.

 ## 2 - Databricks
 Code developed to run data engineering workloads in a Databricks environment.
 At this moment expect just source code.